-A green cathedral of trees arch over the narrow road that twists and turns, following the wagon paths used by early settlers on the Roaring Fork Auto Nature Trail.
+A green cathedral of trees arch over the narrow road that twists and turns, following the wagon paths used by early settlers on the Roaring Fork Motor Nature Trail.

-A convenient 5 1/2 mile loop drive that starts in busy Gatlinsburg gives a taste of the beauty and history of the Great Smoky Mountains National Park.
+A convenient 5 1/2 mile loop drive that starts in busy Gatlinburg gives a taste of the beauty and history of the Great Smoky Mountains National Park.
 This drive is perfect if you are limited for time, or looking for some interesting short hikes.
 You can also hike several trails from the road.

 As you drive, you’ll pass right by a lovely waterfall, cross a bridge over a picturesque creek and have an opportunity to view how the mountain families lived.
 Homes vary from log cabin to an artfully crafted home decorated in bright colors.
 Mostly I marveled at how they packed a family of eleven in two small rooms.

 Pick up a guide book to the Roaring Fork Auto Tour for full enjoyment.
 You can purchase guides to this drive and the other two trips I mention below for one dollar each when you visit any of the Visitor’s Centers.
 Gatlinburg has numbered traffic lights along the main street, which leads to the park.
 Turn at stoplight #8 for this tour.

 Note: You will not be able to take this road between November and May 1, because of winter weather.